ietf-wg-cellar/matroska-specification/codec/av1.md

 The `CodecID` should be the ASCII string `V_AV1`.

 ## CodecPrivate
 The `CodecPrivate` consists of one of more OBUs appended together.
-The first OBU MUST the first `Sequence Header OBU` and be the only OBU of type `OBU_SEQUENCE_HEADER` in the `CodecPrivate`.
+The first OBU MUST be the first `Sequence Header OBU` and be the only OBU of type `OBU_SEQUENCE_HEADER` in the `CodecPrivate`.
 Other types of OBUs found in the `CodecPrivate` MAY be of type `OBU_METADATA`.

 OBUs in the `CodecPrivate` SHOULD have the __[obu_has_size_field]__ set to 1, indicating that the size of the OBU payload follows the header, and that it is coded using __[LEB128]__.